Avi-Rathod/helmproj/templates/sas-bases/examples/backup/configure/README.md

    - name: sas-backup-job-parameters
      behavior: merge
      literals:
-     - INCLUDE_POSTGRES="{{ INCLUDE-POSTGRES }}"
+     - INCLUDE_POSTGRES="{{ .Values.INCLUDE_POSTGRES }}"
    ```

-2. To include all the registered PostgreSQL servers, replace {{ INCLUDE-POSTGRES }} in the code with a value 'true'.
+2. To include all the registered PostgreSQL servers, replace {{ .Values.INCLUDE_POSTGRES }} in the code with a value 'true'.
-To exclude all the registered PostgreSQL servers, replace {{ INCLUDE-POSTGRES }} in the code with a value 'false'.
+To exclude all the registered PostgreSQL servers, replace {{ .Values.INCLUDE_POSTGRES }} in the code with a value 'false'.

 3. Build and Apply the Manifest